adityakumarod1-dotcom/mda-workdesk-showcase/README.md

 ![Employee dashboard](images/16-employee-dashboard.png)

 **Tasks** — assigned work items with a "Start Task" action.
-Starting a task timestamps it and moves it to In Progress; completing one requires remarks and photo evidence, which becomes a submission an admin reviews.
+Starting a task timestamps it and moves it to In Progress; completing one requires remarks and photo evidence, which becomes a submission for an admin reviews.

 ![Employee Tasks tab](images/17-employee-tasks.png)
 ![Task in progress, ready for completion](images/18-employee-task-in-progress.png)